 I was speechless (and trust me, for a professional speaker, that’s really something!).
 Why did this name move me so?
 Simple.
 You know me as Marion Grobb Finkelstein.
 My nieces and nephew know me simply as “Aunt May”.
 Kya May was named after me.

-The impact?
+The impact of the name?
 I feel humbled.
 It makes me want to be a better person.
 I feel like, even though we have no children of our own, a piece of me will live on.
 And it reminded me of the power of words, especially names.

 What names are you giving people in your workplace?

-Call someone something often enough and they become it.
+Call someone something often enough and they not only believe it, they become it.
 Call them brilliant, and suddenly, they come up with great ideas.
 Tell them they are “a wonderful leader”, and they begin to lead.
 Start telling yourself you’re gifted and you begin to realize that you really are.

 William Shakespeare had it right — “A rose by any other name would smell as sweet” … but the name “rose” sure tells you what to expect.
 And so do the names you give others and yourself.
 Just ask Kya May.